Scuba Diving Gear List – The Complete Dive Equipment Guide

 This guide will provide you with a list and explanation of the most commonly used scuba dive gear.
-Find out the important pieces of equipment you need to have to dive safely and comfortably.
+Find out the essential pieces of equipment you need to have to dive safely and comfortably.

 Scuba diving is a very gear-intensive activity.
 You can’t just jump into the water, hold your breath and hope for the best.
 It won’t be an enjoyable activity!

-To make it easier for you we separated the different pieces of equipment into categories.
+To make it easier for you, we separated the different pieces of equipment into categories.
 Everything you see in the Basic/Essential Gear section is what you should consider owning or renting.

-Let’s dive right into it… We picked the best rated gear in each category to speed up your search.
+Let’s dive right into it… We picked the best-rated gear in each category to speed up your search.

 Buoyancy Control Device – BCD

-Our pick is the Scubapro Litehawk which combines excellent quality at a reasonable price.
+Our pick is the Scubapro Litehawk, which combines excellent quality at a reasonable price.

 The diving mask is the most recognized piece of scuba equipment there is.
-And it’s probably the most essential item too as it allows you to see underwater.
+And it’s probably the essential item too as it allows you to see underwater.